kiyagak/Mobile-Verification-Toolkit-Portfolio/README.md

-# Mobile Verification Toolkit Scan on Android
+# Mobile Verification Toolkit (MVT) Scan on Android

 MVT (Mobile Verification Toolkit) is a **forensic research tool for Android and iOS nobile devices**.
 It requires command-line knowledge and understanding of digital forensics.
 False positives are common, and results can be misleading without expertise.